MaratFaskhiev/outbox-flow/README.md

         );
 ```

-This code registers a background service that reads and sends outbox messages to the specified destination.
+This code registers a background service that reads and sends outbox messages to the specified destination. `SendToKafka` method tells that it is necessary to send a message to a Kafka topic by using the specified producer configuration.

+What should we do to configure Apache Kafka producer?
+* Implement `IKafkaProducerBuilder` interface.
+[DefaultKafkaProducerBuilder](src/OutboxFlow.Kafka/DefaultKafkaProducerBuilder.cs) can be used as an example
+* Register `IKafkaProducerBuilder` implementation
+* Pass the implementation type as a type parameter to the `SendToKafka` method

 Now let's get familiar with the underlying message storage.